 MSP 1001.
 Video Production for Non-Majors.
 3 Credit Hours.

-In the contemporary, multi-mediated world, video production skills constitute a core 21st Century communication competency.
-This entry-level course offers non-majors an introduction to basic video and audio production that will equip students from across campus with the ability to produce meaningful and aesthetically sound video content.
-The goal of the course is for individual students to develop their ability to conceptualize video projects, capture quality images and sound, and edit those elements together in coherent and communicative ways.
+In the contemporary, multi-mediated world, video production skills constitute a core 21st century communication competency.
+This entry-level course offers non-video production majors an introduction to basic video and audio production that will equip them with the ability to produce meaningful and aesthetically, impactful video content.

 Field of Study Restrictions: May not be enrolled in one of the following Majors: Media Studies and Production.